cornzyblack/docker-blah/docker_sample_bash_script_1/README.md

 ### Question

-- Why is the container not working properly?  <!-- Let's do some invetigations. -->
+- Why is the container not working properly?  <!-- Let's do some investigations. -->
 - What is the difference between the **Dockerfile** in this folder, and the one in `docker_sample_bash_script/`?
 - What does this do `docker container run --name SDA_DE_test docker-sample-bash-1`
 - What is the difference between `docker container run docker-sample-bash-1:latest` and `docker container run --name SDA_DE_test docker-sample-bash-1`?

-Let's inspect the Docker image further using the GUI or terminal if you like.
+Let's further inspect the Docker image using the GUI or terminal.

 - What does the following do:
 `docker container run --env MYNAME=Eni --env FAVOURITE_COLOR=slimshady --name SDA_DE_test docker-sample-bash-1:latest`